INDIVIDUAL, COUPLE AND FAMILY THERAPY

 For couples

 Couple therapy can help couples of whichever marital status or sexual orientation resolve difficulties and improve communication.
-It can also help them manage infidelity, separation, divorce, life cycle transitions, or just provide a neutral place to discuss any dificulty you would like to work through safely.
+It can also help them manage infidelity, separation, divorce, life-cycle transitions, or just provide a neutral place for conversations.

 When working with couples, I draw from systemic and narrative ideas, as well as researched models such as Emotionally Focused Therapy for couples, and the Exeter Model of Couple Therapy.